Edgar-Donk/edgar-donk.github.io/README.md

    'sticky': 'nswe'})]
 ```
 The other item to note is how he deals with the border width.
 Originally it was 1 all round, now it is ```border=[22, 7, 14]```.
-This follows the same convention as used for padding.
+This follows the same convention as used for padding, top and bottom sides are 14.
 Check out table 05padding_border_layout.md.
-Since we are using the normal
+Since we
-interactive states of the entry widget, no additional programming is required as was necessary for the label example.
-Using our
+are using the normal interactive states of the entry widget, no additional programming is required as was necessary for the label
-newly acquired decoding skills we can see how the border layout numbers are derived.
+example.
+Using our newly acquired decoding skills we can see how the border layout numbers are derived.
 22 pixels clears the tail of the
 magnifiying glass, 7 pixels clears the corner and the top clearance, whilst 14 pixels clears the right hand end.
 As it stands
 this widget could be lengthened horizontally, but there is no way we can extend it vertically without a strange looking
 magnifiying glass formed as a result.
-When using an image as a border substitute ensure there is a section that can be repeated
+When substituting an image for a border ensure there is a section that can be repeated on the
-left and right, top and bottom.
+sides that is repeated left and right, top and bottom.

 We should now be able to understand how to manage themes.
 When we use a simple style change affected widgets must have that
 style property reference.
 When a theme change is made affected widgets require no reference, therefore the reference used in the
-style changes, such as "search1", would not be appropriate.
-We should be thinking of class names, once a style has been tested
+style changes, such as "search1" in 05search_entry.py, would not be appropriate.
+Instead we should be thinking of class names, once a
-and is ready to be part of the theme we could change the name from "new.TButton" to just "TButton" say, then all buttons would
+style has been tested and is ready to be part of the customised theme we could change the name from "new.TButton" to just "TButton" say,
-be altered by the style change within that script.
+then all buttons would be altered by the style change within that theme script.

 Now would be a good a time as any to inspect what ttkthemes has to offer.
 Apart from the interface to python most is written in
 TCL scripting language.
 We can take stock of the themes on offer, most work with gif images, that are used as substitutes for